gsavya10/TEQIP/README.md

 # TEQIP
-TEQIP Website for NIT Warangal
+TEQIP Website for NIT Warangal based on the brochure.

 Front-end is completed and ready to be integrated with Django.